-Bangkok and street food goes hand in hand.
+Bangkok and street food go hand in hand.
 One of the main appeals of visiting the bustling city is to eat like the locals and check out the street vendors.
 Step outside your hotel in the morning and see lines of people selling anything and everything from fresh fruit to fried chicken to spring rolls.

 Be aware that street vendors do not follow the same health guidelines as in the United States, but you will be getting authentic Thai food.
 A little stomach ache is nothing compared to cheap plates of delicious food, am I right?

 A plate of freshly prepared chicken basil rice with fried egg for only 40 baht.

 If you're looking for a large concentration of street vendors, I highly recommend checking out a floating market.
 If you've ever seen pictures of people in long-tail boats floating down a small river buying produce, you know what a floating market in Thailand consists of.
 The most popular (and thus the most touristy) is Damnoen Saduak, located over an hour away from Bangkok.
 Not wanting to travel the distance, I decided to head over to Khlong Lot Mayom Floating Market instead.

-Only open on the Saturday and Sunday mornings, this small market is bustling with people.
+Only open on Saturday and Sunday mornings, this small market is bustling with people.
 Unlike other floating markets, there are no long tail boats to ride and the main market itself is on solid ground.

 On the bright side, there are still numerous street vendors from which you can try different dishes.
 The tom yum soup above was the best I've ever had during my entire trip.

 There are two sections to Khlong Lot Mayom market.
 On the right side is the smaller section with about 40 different stalls.
 Buy a snack and grab a seat near the canal.

 On the left side is the bulk of the market with at least 100 different street vendors.

 You can find almost anything from grilled seafood to coconut tapioca to chicken skewers.